 This feature is off by default (MigrateResourceDelegation=0).
-To migrate the resource owners and authorized-access users, and the associated resource-access permissions, set MigrateResourceDelegation=1.
+To migrate the resource owners and authorized-access users and the associated resource-access permissions, set MigrateResourceDelegation=1.

-A related Migrator for Notes to Exchange boolean parameter (also in the [Exchange] section) lets you optionally add resource-owner permissions to migrated resource delegates in Exchange:
+A related MNE boolean parameter (also in the [Exchange] section) lets you optionally add resource-owner permissions to migrated resource delegates in Exchange: